lgrammer/annexcss/README.md

 AnnexCSS is a lightweight single-file pure CSS animation library made for use with Next.js in a TBA front-end framework.
 It can be used independently with any web framework or project that utilizies webpack.

-Should you require only a few basic animations the annex.css file can easily be searched without much effort reducing your CSS overhead even further.
-Just copy what you need to your global.css 🏴‍☠️

 ```bash
 npm i annexcss
 ```